tbrunetti/Rosalind_HPC/Software_Availability_on_Rosalind.md

 # Software Available

 Rosalind has many of the widely used programming/scripting languages and tools already pre-installed.
-Some of these languages are globally installed and ready for use as one would do on their local device, while other may need to be loaded as modules or as a node request before the language can be used.
+Some of these languages are globally installed and ready for use, while others may need to be loaded as modules or as a node request before the language can be used.

 ##  Global Installs
 These language can be used similarly to how one would use them on their local device.
-They are globally available to all users anywhere they may navigate to within their group on Rosalind.
+They are globally available to all users anywhere they may navigate within their group(s) on Rosalind.
 1. Java
 2. C/C++
 3. Awk